protecode-sc/helm-chart/README.md

 To use this as the root certificate, add `--set rootCASecret=bdba-root` to the Helm command line.

-### Backing up database
+### Backing Up Database
 To take backup of internal postgresql if external postgresql is not in use, you can use kubectl and pg_dump.

 ```
 $ kubectl exec -it -n bdba bdba-postgresql-0 -- sh -c 'PGPASSWORD=$POSTGRES_PASSWORD pg_dump -Fc -d bdba -U bdba' >backup.pgdump
 ```

-This will create backup.pgdump which is standard postgresql custom-format archive that can be restored using pg_restore.
+This will create `backup.pgdump` which is standard postgresql custom-format archive that can be restored using pg_restore.

 ### Migration from an Existing Appliance